robhagemans/ansipipe/README.md

 2. The Windows command line does not recognise ANSI escape sequences.
 Any code that relies on escape sequences to prettify the console interface would need to be rewritten using OS-specific toolkits.
-3. Under modern Unix it is a safe bet that the console will understand UTF-8, but in the Windows world UTF-16 is dominant.
-Even worse, the standard Windows console still uses legacy codepages rather than Unicode by default.
+3. The Windows console uses legacy codepages by default; support for UTF-8 is particularly problematic.

-If your goal is just to maintain a Windows port of a utility you've written originally for the Unix world, digging into the Windows API is an unwelcome distraction.
+**ANSI|pipe** allows you to solve all three issues in one go without needing to dig into the Windows API documentation.
+All you need to add to your project is a 24KiB executable and a 3KiB header file.

-**ANSI|pipe** solves all three issues in one go.
-All you need to add to your project is a 33KiB executable and a 3KiB header file.
+**ANSI|pipe** is free and open source software distributed under the Expat MIT licence.

 ## How to use it